How The Gaming CRM Space Will Change Customer Relationship Management (Forever)

 In the end, gaming CRMs are rendering to sales people what Instagram is to influencers – attention, recognition, notoriety, and a place to showcase their talents.
 So I’ll ask you again to consider how gaming CRMS will influence society when they reach maturity.

-This is part-1 of a 3-part series where I discuss the emergence of the Gaming CRM and how it will influence Customer Relationship Manager, along with society at large.
+This is part-1 of a 3-part series where I discuss the emergence of the Gaming CRM and how it will influence Customer Relationship Management, along with society at large.
 The next topic will be centered around social identity.

 Outfield is a performance based CRM company that specializes in leveraging game theory and behavioral psychology to drive CRM adoption, motivation, and overall productivity among sales organizations.
 With customers in over 50 countries, Outfield’s gaming CRM helps teams work simpler, smarter, and more effectively.
 Becoming the world’s most highly adopted CRM is their mission, and their vision is to accomplish this by creating a platform that is aligned with the values of the up and coming generation of sales people.